 The domestication of the chicken dates back to around 2000 B.C.
 Its history reflects ours—our human needs, the world events that shape them, and the technology we create to respond to them.
 The Ancient Pharaohs of Egypt had poultry hatcheries, complete with artificial incubators made using natural heat from the sun and oil lamps.
 To respond to the vast amounts of chicken eaten during elaborate feasts, the Roman Empire mass produced the animals, breeding them efficiently on large, organized farms.
 After the fall of Rome, the chicken’s popularity waned until post-WW2, when innovations in poultry breeding and factory farming took hold and an industry was born.
 With the invention of antibiotics, chickens could now be raised indoors in a controlled environment twice as fast, and fed a strict, controlled diet in order to make them a good source of meat.

 The chicken we know today is an almost entirely man-made beast—and it’s now one we owe our lives to as well as our dinners.
 The protagonist of Daniel Szalai’s new project is the Novogen White, a special breed of commercial chicken whose eggs are used in the pharmaceutical industry.
 Raised with precision of a hyper-controlled diet to be disease free, the eggs laid by the Novogen White provide raw materials for a wide range of medicines and vaccines, used for both humans and animals.
-Exploring our relationship with nature and technology, the project was developed within the frame of this year’s themed commission by BredaPhoto Festival, ‘To Infinity and Beyond’, which looked at the impact of technological progress: the positives, the negatives and the grey areas in between.
+Exploring our relationship with nature and technology, the project was developed within the frame of a themed commission by BredaPhoto Festival, ‘To Infinity and Beyond’, which looked at the impact of technological progress: the positives, the negatives and the grey areas in between.

 For Szalai, the Novogen White was the perfect subject to address these issues.
 Describing them as the “biological carriers of our technological achievements,” the lifesaving breed of chicken embodies many of the questions raised by the development of genetic interference, biochemistry and agricultural technology.
 Between the matters of control and reliance, nature and technology, Szalai discovered our own contemporary human condition under capitalism within the story of the Novogen White.
 “When you consider that, for example, the life of the chicken is divided into two phases—the growing period, which lasts for 18 weeks, and then the production period, which lasts until the very end of their lives—then it’s not difficult to make the connection with human life,” says the photographer.
 “I realized that the chicken can be understood as a metaphor for humanity.
 It’s a double layer: the chicken as us.”